apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/mappings-for-resource-resolution.md

 The

-1. resource resolution/incoming mapping (i.e. mapping a request path to a resource in Sling's resource tree) as well as
+1. resource resolving (aka incoming mapping, i.e. mapping a request path to a resource in Sling's resource tree) as well as
 2. mapping a resource path to an external URL/path (aka reverse mapping or outgoing mapping)

 can be influenced in different ways: